Deloitte Citation Chaos

 AI Darwin Awards

-Deloitte Citation Chaos - “Welfare Compliance Report Meets Robot Writer?”
+Deloitte Citation Chaos - “Welfare Compliance Report Meets Robot Writer”

 Reported by: Australian Financial Review investigation into suspicious content in government contractor reports - August 25, 2025.